DrakeData/MSDS436-FINAL/README.md

 We recommend the next step of this project be to use the latitude and longitude station data to identify station proximity, and recommend bike movement between stations with overage and shortage within close physical proximity—furthering cost saving efforts.

+#### Human Flow
+The purpose of utilizing machine learning for Chicago bicycle travel is to predict ride time for any given start/end station, day, time, and quadrant of interest.
+An actual ride time that has a significantly higher value than predicted ride time can be used to indicate propensity-to-buy.
+When overlaid with thousands of other trips, common routes can be established in order to highlight areas for business investment, marketing strategies, and low-hanging fruit pedestrian sales opportunities.
+This is additionally substantiated by the large volume.

+A small (n_estimators = 10, random_state = 10) randomforest model was selected as an initial, simple model to demonstrate effectiveness of concept, given onehotencoded data that included: bike type, member class, predicted time, historical time differences, temperature, quadrant, start hour, and end hour.
+Actual time was the target variable.
+The model performed with 72.667% accuracy on the test data set, despite relatively low correlation between variables, and relatively low feature importance.

 ### Step 6: Results
+[WAITING ON INFO]

 ### Step 7: Build and Deploy Streamlit Application
 ### Pushing Docker Image in AWS